Mental Health and Self-Care, a Therapist’s (Ongoing) Journey

 3. Create your wellness recipe.
 This is a personal self-care menu of activities, hobbies and interests that bring you joy.

-Like I said, it can be difficult to begin, but once you start you will feel better afterward.
 Do you know what your stress signals are?
-Chances are that your partner, coworkers and family can help you fill in any blanks.
-I encourage you to make a list of what your stress signals are, and another list of the activities you like to enjoy. it might help to generate ideas to think of activities that address the different categories of self-care: physical, emotional/psychological, workplace (including volunteering and school), and spiritual self-care.
+Chances are that your partner, coworkers, and family can point it out for you.
+Make a list of what your stress signals are, and another list of the activities you like to enjoy.
+It might help to think of activities that address different categories of self-care: physical, emotional/psychological, workplace (including volunteering and school), and spiritual self-care.

 Take care.

-Book your counselling session or free consultation today.
+Book your free consultation or counselling session today.